lakshmi123-coder/connect-four-/README.md

-# connect-four-
-try to connect 4 with your opponent
+# Try to conect 4 pieces then you will win!!